-But what are your options if you have a vintage turntable without Bluetooth that you want to connect wirelessly to Bluetooth speakers?
+But what are your options if you have an older without Bluetooth that you want to connect wirelessly to Bluetooth speakers?
 Or if you recently bought a new turntable without Bluetooth capability?

 Is there a way to make regular turntables work with wireless Bluetooth speakers?

 Is there still hope?

 It is possible and easy to convert a non-Bluetooth turntable to a Bluetooth turntable using a Bluetooth transmitter.